Thursday AM Forecast: Back to typical summertime conditions through the weekend

 Another broad area of low pressure to watch in the southwestern Gulf of Mexico near Tropical Storm Alberto location, having a medium chance to organize over the next several days.
 Environmental conditions appear to be not as favorable for the disturbance but will be an area to watch as we head into next week.

-The area of broad low pressure north of the Bahamas still has a low chance of tropical development over the next week.
+The area of broad low pressure north of the Bahamas now has a medium chance of tropical development over the next week.

 - Emma Kate Cowan